DataDog/documentation/content/en/developers/metrics/metric_type_modifiers.md

 | COUNT                 | You want to count the amount of time a function is called.                                                                                                                      |
 | COUNT                 | Counting the amount of revenues that have been made over a given amount of time.                                                                                                       |

-Since RATE and COUNT aren't the same metric type, they don't have the same behavior within Datadog graphs and monitors.
-In some corner cases where a RATE metric would be sparse you might encounter some issues, for instance:

-In order to mitigate this, Datadog offers you In-application modifiers functions that you can apply to your metrics within your graphs and monitor in order to switch on the fly a RATE to a COUNT and vice-versa.
+But since RATE and COUNT aren't the same metric type, they don't have the same behavior/shape within Datadog graphs and monitors.
+In order to allow you to change on the fly between a RATE and a COUNT metric representation, Datadog has in-application modifiers functions that you can apply to your metrics within your graphs and monitor.

 ## In-application modifiers